 New Enforcement Policy (Strategy 1.6): The Air District will collaborate with communities to develop an enforcement policy to better prevent violations of air quality regulations.
+A sample of Air District actions:

-- Develop an enforcement policy that considers environmental justice principles, community voices, experiences, and perspectives. - Develop and include principles to guide how the Air District evaluates and applies penalties, as allowed by state law, community-focused legal remedies, and consideration of repeat
+- Develop an enforcement policy that considers environmental justice principles, community voices, experiences, and perspectives. - Develop and include principles to guide how the Air District evaluates and applies penalties, as allowed by state law, community-focused legal remedies, and consideration of repeat violations.